transdigiware/support/README.md

 Features that we have yet to prioritize.

-Please check these out first before raising a new issue to help us avoid duplicates, if you have a question, you might be able to find a response in our FAQ - https://www.zenhub.io/#support
+Please check these out first before raising a new issue to help us avoid duplicates, if you have a question, you might be able to find a response in our FAQ - https://www.zenhub.com/support

 We aim to be as responsive as possible on this board, it's used by our whole team so someone will get back to you!
 If you feel your issue isn't getting any love or would like an update, feel free to give it a bump in the comments.
 You can really help us here by making sure you provide all the details we need - such as version number and steps to replicate for a bug report, or a clear use case for a feature request.

-If you would rather give feedback in private, you are welcome to email us at support@zenhub.io
+If you would rather give feedback in private, you are welcome to email us at support@zenhub.com.

+# Using GitHub Enterprise?

+Visit ZenHub.com/Enterprise to get started with a free trial of ZenHub Enterprise, our on-premise solution.